|

 Variables allow you to change portions of your program

-ease.
-Variables are denoted by a leading '$' and must be
+with ease.
+Variables are denoted by a leading '$' and

 before they are used in your program.
 To assign a